-Europe doesn't like Trump administration's tax plans
+Trump's tax plan is really unpopular in Europe

 The finance ministers said they opposed another measure in the Senate bill that could benefit American companies by subsidizing their exports.

-"The way it's calculated means that the greater the U.S. taxation come from exports, the more of its income gets taxed at 12.5% rate instead of the general corporate tax rate," said Kysar.
+Kysar said the more income a U.S. company makes from exports, the greater the share of its income will be taxed at 12.5% instead of the general corporate rate of 20%.

 Related: 4 red flags in the GOP tax bills